koltyakov/pgcopy/README.md

 ### What pgcopy is NOT

-- **Not for incremental sync**: pgcopy completely overwrites destination data, it doesn't merge or update existing records
-- **Not for online replication**: This is not a real-time replication solution
-- **Not Change Data Capture (CDC)**: It doesn't track or sync incremental changes
+- Incremental sync or CDC (it overwrites destination data)
-- **Not for production replication**: Use PostgreSQL's built-in logical/physical replication for production
+- Real-time replication (use PostgreSQL replication for production)
-- **Not a schema migration tool**: Both source and destination databases must have identical schemas
+- Schema migration tool (schemas must already match)
-- **Not a backup tool**: Always ensure you have proper backups before using pgcopy
+- Backup tool (have proper backups before using)

 ### Why Choose pgcopy Over Alternatives